 Christmas Photos in Victoria, British Columbia

 Because Victoria is such a beautiful city, you might consider taking photos of your Christmas card here.
-There are many outdoor decorations on buildings, and many businesses have festive window displays.
+There are many outdoor decorations on buildings, and many businesses have festive decorations and themed light exhibits in their window displays.

-We hired Stephanie from Flytographer to do a 60-minute photo shoot around the Fairmont Empress and downtown Victoria.
+We hired Stephanie from Flytographer to do a 60-minute holiday photoshoot around the Fairmont Empress and downtown Victoria.
 She is AWESOME!

 Book a Family Photo Shoot